partiql/partiql-beamline/partiql-beamline-book/src/schema/understanding-shapes.md

 # Understanding Shapes

-In PartiQL Beamline, **shapes** (also called schemas) describe the structure and types of your generated data.
+In Beamline, **shapes** (also called schemas) describe the structure and types of your generated data.
 Shape inference analyzes Ion scripts to determine what types of data will be generated, without actually generating the full dataset.
 This is essential for database schema creation, query validation, and understanding your data structure.

 ## What are Shapes?